maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 But this gets the causality backwards.
 The lower housing price is not 'attributable' to the lower land price; rather, the regulated housing price directly causes the lower land price.
 By artificially controlling the housing price, we reduce developers' willingness-to-pay for land, which in turn reduces the land price.
-So the land price is a symptom, not a cause.[^3]
+So the land price is a symptom, not a cause.[^parkinglot_zoning]

 Condon mistakenly implies that IZ works like a cost-reduction policy, by reducing the price of housing inputs (namely, land).
 But IZ is a _non_-market policy.
-It has no direct effect on the market forces that led to a housing price of $1,000psf.[^4] Using IZ to reduce land costs is like dipping a thermometer in cold water to reduce the air temperature.
+It has no direct effect on the market forces that led to a housing price of $1,000psf.[^substitution_effect] Using IZ to reduce land costs is like dipping a thermometer in cold water to reduce the air temperature.

 This is an important point.